ElkeJohannes/Gush/README.md

 * [w3schools](https://wwww.w3schools.com) for being my 'cheat sheet' on all things html, css and javascript.
 * [This stackoverflow thread](https://stackoverflow.com/questions/9419263/how-to-play-audio) with the info on how to play audio from javascript.
 * [Colorhunt](https://colorhunt.co) for the color scheme used.
-* [Brian's code](https://brianscode.com/html-table-rounded-corners-example/) For the code to make table have round corners.
+* [Brian's code](https://brianscode.com/html-table-rounded-corners-example/) For the code to make tables have round corners.
+* [Lucy Jones](https://github.com/Lucyjpjones/lj-fscr) for inspiration on the various README.MD tricks you can do to make the file prettier.